No Bake Berry Vanilla Cheesecake

 6. Combine graham cracker crumbs with sugar.
 Add melted butter and stir to coat.
 Press crumbs into en even layer in the bottom of the pan.

-7. Mix cream cheese, sugar, flour and 1 tsp vanilla extract together in a mixer bowl until smooth and well combined.
+7. Mix cream cheese, sugar and 1 teaspoon of vanilla extract together in a mixer bowl until smooth and well combined.

 8. In another mixer bowl, add the remaining 1 tsp vanilla extract, heavy whipping cream and powdered sugar.
 Whip on high speed with the whisk attachment until stiff peaks form.